branflake2267/docs/packages/docs-generator/README.md

 ## Development

 ### NPM Login
-This login is used to fetch the Sencha CMD repository.
+This login is used to fetch the dependencies, such as Sencha CMD.

-* Run `npm login --registry=https://sencha.myget.org/F/internal/npm/ --scope=@sencha` - Used for @sencha/cmd.
+* Run `npm login --registry=https://sencha.myget.org/F/internal/npm/ --scope=@sencha`

 ### Build